Imagine you have travelled back in time many thousands of years to ancient Egypt.

 We know that when people arrive in the Fields of Yaru, they will need their body, just like they did in life.
 So, we mummify people to ensure that their body will last forever.

 The afterlife is ruled by one of our many Egyptian gods, Osiris.
-We believe that Osiris was actually the very first mummy, and you can find out more about this from the Museum's Loans Service.
+We believe that Osiris was actually the very first mummy.

 Today, I am performing a most important task, for I have been entrusted with mummifying the body of Mosi, the Pharaoh’s son.

 Sadly, Mosi was very young when he was stung and killed by a scorpion whilst playing outside.
-He was just six-years-old.
-These creatures can be a great danger in Egypt, so many of us keep amulets, of small statues of scorpions, in our homes.
+He was just six years old.
+These creatures can be a great danger in Egypt, so many of us keep special amulets—small statues of scorpions—in our homes.
 This way, we believe that the power of the gods will protect us and stop the scorpions from entering.

 As you may know, the Pharaohs are our kings.
-As the son of Pharoah, Mosi was a prince, and he may well have ruled Egypt himself one day.
+As the son of Pharoah, Mosi was a prince.
+If he had lived, he may well have ruled Egypt himself one day.

-To keep Mosi safe, a priest stays with us during the mummification, and gives prayers to Anubis, the god of embalming.
+To keep Mosi safe, a priest will stay with us during the mummification.
+They will give prayers to Anubis, the god of embalming.
 We know Anubis as the First of the Westerners, and as the Lord of the Sacred Land.
 Many of our gods take on animal heads, and Anubis has the head of a jackal, a fierce wild dog that is common in our lands.